Glossary

 Source: https://www.sportanddev.org/

-Social Cohesion can be understood as collective attributes and behaviors characterized by positive social relations, a sense of identification or belonging, and an orientation towards the common good.
+Social cohesion can be understood as collective attributes and behaviors characterized by positive social relations, a sense of identification or belonging, and an orientation towards the common good.

 Source: https://www.mdpi.com/